 There’s a lot of unknowns in the world, and they can cause anger too.
 It’s impossible to avoid all the uncertainties in life because after all the future is always unknown.

-While uncertainty can make you anxious, try to find a way to embrace it.
+While uncertainty can make you anxious because the path forward is unknown, try to find a way to embrace it.
 It’s uncomfortable and scary, but new opportunities will open up around you when you engage uncertainty.

 Fear and anger